dhis2/dhis2-docs/src/sysadmin/installation.md

 # If on, an operation will be performed asynchronously at every connection checkin to verify that the connection is valid. (default: on)
 connection.pool.test.on.checkin = on

-# Defines the query that will be executed for all connection tests
+# Determines the query that will be executed for all connection tests
 connection.pool.preferred.test.query = select 1

-#Configure the number of helper threads used by dhis2 for jdbc operations. (default: 3)
+# Determines the number of helper threads used by dhis2 for jdbc operations. (default: 3)
 connection.pool.num.helper.threads = 3

 # Database connection pool type, supported types are 'c3p0' (default), 'hikari', 'unpooled'